Holiday in Dresden - Family and Children's Day

 Volkswagen VW – Transparent Factory

-In the Transparent Factory Dresden in the future the VW Phaeton and probably the “small” Bentley will be produced.
+In the Transparent Factory Dresden the VW E-Golf is actually produced.
 There are guided tours possible in the factory from Monday to Friday from 8.30 a.m. to 07.00 p.m. also Saturday 9.00 a.m. - 6 p.m.
 Reservations for that reason can be made in the Visitor Service Center.

 Automobilmanufaktur Dresden Gmbh